-We have used Mental Health Awareness Week to launch ‘Being Happy Being Me’, our new report into young people’s mental health.
-In it, young people tell us what they think about the language that is used to describe mental health, what their experiences of services have been and how they would like to get help if they need it.
+We have used Mental Health Awareness Week to launch ‘Being Happy Being Me’ our new report into young people’s mental health.
+In it young people tell us what they think about the language used to describe mental health, what their experiences of services have been and how they would like to get help if they need it.

-The Being Happy, Being Me project has been undertaken to help local commissioners re-design local mental health services for children and young people.
+The Being Happy, Being Me project was undertaken to help local commissioners re-design local mental health services for children and young people.